 Awnless Barnyard Grass

-Echinochloa muricata
+Echinochloa muricata wiegandii

 Grass family (Poaceae)

-Each culm terminates in a panicle of floral racemes up to 8" long and about half as much across; the central stalk of the panicle is light green, angular, and barely exerted from the uppermost leaf at its base.
-The floral racemes alternate on either side of the central stalk; they are slightly curved inward and become smaller as they ascend the stalk.
-Each raceme has dense clusters of spikelets along one side (usually facing upward or outward); these spikelets are green and ovoid in shape.
-Each spikelet consists of 2 glumes, 2 lemmas, and a floret.
-The first glume is about 1 mm. and broadly ovate, while the second glume and sterile outer lemma are about 3 mm. long and ovate.
-Both the second glume and sterile lemma are appressed together, hiding the fertile lemma and its floret.
-The outer surfaces of the second glume and sterile lemma have several longitudinal nerves that are slender and dark green; each nerve has a row of bristly hairs, while the surface between the nerves is light green and hairless to slightly pubescent.
+The outer surfaces of the second glume and sterile lemma have 5 longitudinal nerves that are slender and dark green; these nerves have bristly hairs, while the surface between the nerves is light green and hairless to slightly pubescent.
 In this variety of Barnyard Grass, the tips of the second glume and sterile lemma are slender and pointed; sometimes the sterile lemma has an awn up to 3 mm. long.
-Each floret has a pair of pale purple plumose stigmas and 3 stamens.
-The blooming period can occur from mid-summer into the fall.
-Each spikelet produces a single grain.
-This grain is about 2.5 mm. long, ovoid, rather flattened, and tapering to a point at both ends.
-The root system is fibrous.
+Each floret has 3 yellow anthers and a pair of stigmas that are pale purple and plumose.
+The blooming period can occur from mid-summer into the autumn, lasting about 2 weeks for a colony of plants.
+The florets are cross-pollinated by the wind.
+Afterwards, the florets of the spikelets are replaced by grains (one grain per spikelet).
+The grains are 1.5–2 mm. long, broadly elliptic and somewhat flattened in shape, tapering to a point at both ends.
+The root system is fibrous and relatively shallow.
 This grass spreads by reseeding itself.
 At favorable sites, it can form substantial colonies.

 Cultivation: The preference is full to partial sun, wet to moist conditions, and a fertile loamy soil.
 The seeds germinate only after the weather has become warm.
 Barnyard Grass tolerates mesic conditions and less fertile soil, but the size of individual plants will be reduced.